USPS Priority Mail Rates (2026)

 Key Takeaways

-- USPS Priority Mail remains a core option for USPS shipments in 2026.
+- USPS Priority Mail remains a core shipping option in 2026, with 1-3 day delivery, tracking, and $100 insurance built in.

-- Zone and package profile usually determine whether this service is the best value.
+- Zone and package profile usually determine whether this service is the best value, so let the rate decide rather than habit.

 How to Use USPS Priority Mail More Profitably